David J. HalpernPartner

 David is AV-rated by Martindale-Hubbell, and was recognized by New Orleans Magazine in 2009 as a New Orleans Top Lawyer and selected by New Orleans CityBusiness as a 2016 Leadership in Law recipient.
 He serves the legal profession as Chairman of one of the Louisiana State Bar Association’s Disciplinary Board Hearing Committees (2010-2017).
-David is listed by Best Lawyers in America, 2016-2020 as a New Orleans Lawyer of the Year in Land Use and Zoning Law for 2019.
+David is listed by The Best Lawyers in America, 2016-2024 and as a New Orleans Lawyer of the Year in Land Use and Zoning Law for 2019.

 - Representation of New Orleans area restaurants, bars and clubs in land use, noise ordinances, licensing, and general business transactions and contracts

 - Representation of a national billboard advertising company in land use and zoning disputes

 - Leasing, franchising, and buy-back matters for a nationally recognized restaurant chain

 - Negotiation of naming rights for a major New Orleans sports venue

 - Liquor license applications for clients across the United States

 - Litigation and dispute resolution matters related to complex business and real estate transactions

 David earned his J.D. from the LSU Law Center in 1979.